Alongside other affiliates of the Alliance

 REMEMBER: While you don’t have to vote in every race for your vote to count, you should vote your WHOLE ballot.
 Those races and ballot measures at the bottom will have a hella impact on us!
 You’ll mail the ballots back in the envelopes provided.

 CAUTION: We’re pretty smart, but the instructions included with your ballots are even SMARTER!
 Be sure to read and follow them carefully.

-3.3 Voting at the Polls in the Primary: First things first, figure out where your polling location is.
+Voting at the Polls: First things first, figure out where your polling location is.
 You can find this on MyVoterPage.
-You gotta be in line to vote no later than 8pm on June 5th.
+You gotta be in line to vote no later than 8pm on November 6th.
 Be sure to bring one of the following: your voter confirmation card, student ID, driver’s license, Montana ID, utility bill, lease agreement, or current piece of mail with your name and address on it.